paoloach/ZLight_CC2652/README.md

 The first time the ZLight start it search for a available network.
+The two leds blink alternately.

 If you need to reset the network, press button 1 for more that 5 seconds.
+Then the ZLight will be reset the network configuration and it will begin to search for a new network, blinking the two leds